v0LovableBoltWordPressAI DesignVibe Coding

 Why this is harder than it looks

 v0 generates Next.js components with shadcn/ui and Tailwind.
 Lovable deploys a React + Supabase app to Vercel.
 Bolt outputs a Vite + React app on StackBlitz.
 None of these are WordPress themes.
-None of them have a "export to WordPress" button.
+None of them have an "export to WordPress" button.

 Starting from v0